stfc/PSyclone/tutorial/nemo_hands_on/4_nemo_openacc/README.md

 ```

 In doing this we will enclose the outer, 'iteration' loop within a
 KERNELS region.
-If we look at the generated Fortran we can see that this
+If we look at the original Fortran (in
-loop cannot be parallelised because it both reads and writes the
+`tra_adv_mod.F90`) we can see that this loop cannot be parallelised
-`mydomain` array so that each iteration depends upon the results of
+because it both reads and writes the `mydomain` array so that each
-the previous one.
-We are therefore relying upon the OpenACC compiler
+iteration depends upon the results of the previous one.
+We would
-to "do the right thing" and parallelise the loops *within* the iteration
+therefore be relying upon the OpenACC compiler to "do the right thing"
-loop.
+and parallelise the loops *within* the iteration loop.

 However, the point of a Domain-Specific Language is that it makes use
 of domain-specific knowledge and therefore we can be more prescriptive